glvi/funcpp/docs/sum_types.md

 };
 ```

-Functions on maybes, lists, or trees then must be defined for each of
+Even though C++ has no explicit means of declaring sum types, sums
-the alternatives with the appropriate semantics; for example a
+types occur implicitly in C++ in the form of function overloading.
+See
-counting function
+the example of a counting function below.

 ```c++
 unsigned count(_nothing&&) {